Green Finance Green Finance

 KPI Sustainability Strategy Indicator Reduction of CO2 emissions

-SPT Ambitious Target for KPI Reduce CO2 emissions by 80% by FY2030 (Base year: FY2019 / Absolute CO2 emissions basis)
+SPT Ambitious Target for KPI Reduce CO2 emissions by 80% by FY2030 (Baseline year: FY2019 / Absolute)

 Loan Characteristc Incentive Based on SPT Achievement Reduction in the interest rate will be offered if SPT is achieved.